Stories

 Here are a few words from Dr. Nick~

 “I wanted to express my gratitude to you for the amazing portrait.
 I have received caring gift packages from patients in the past, but this is the first time something so creative and time consuming has been done on my behalf.
 There are mind-blowing details throughout your portrait and I can't tell you how much my family and I appreciate the time and dedication it took you to make the picture.
 I take care of my patients to the best of my ability and I know you have given me the same dedication and commitment and I can't say enough how much we appreciate it!
 I hope this letter finds you well and good luck with your amazing career and enjoy your family and the rest of the summer!”
-Michael J Nick DDS

 © 2020 Jennifer Hunter